danielhones/context/README.md

 ## Known Bugs

-- Due to the hack of replacing `else` by `elif True`, a Python file that uses try/except/else will not parse (because the `else` is subbed with `elif True` which is a SyntaxError).
-Hopefully I'll fix this soon.
-The reason for this hack in the first place is that else lines have no line number in Python's AST parser.
+- Due to the hack of replacing `else` by `elsif true`, a Ruby file that uses try/except/else will not parse (because the `else` is subbed with `elsif True` which is a SyntaxError).
+Hopefully I'll fix this soon; I recently fixed the same bug for pycontext.
+The reason for this hack in the first place is that else lines have no line number in Ruby's AST parser.

+## Updates

-- The same bug exists in rbcontext with begin/rescue/else in Ruby files.
+- The else bug that still exists in rbcontext has been fixed in pycontext

 ## rbcontext quirks